-Urban and regional economic development is expected to develop through empowering human resources and using natural resources in a planned and integrated way^[1].
-This is in accordance with Law 26 of 2007 concerning spatial planning, which directs integrated and environment-oriented spatial planning^[2].
-To create integrated spatial planning, good governance is needed through multi-stakeholders, including the government, private sector, and community, who must support each other and perform their functions properly^[3].
+Urban and regional economic development is expected to develop through empowering human resources and using natural resources in a planned and integrated way[1].
+This is in accordance with Law 26 of 2007 concerning spatial planning, which directs integrated and environment-oriented spatial planning[2].
+To create integrated spatial planning, good governance is needed through multi-stakeholders, including the government, private sector, and community, who must support each other and perform their functions properly[3].

 The gap between urban and rural areas causes poverty in rural areas.
-Rural-urban relations from the perspective of agropolitan area development will include economic networks and the distribution of goods/services to support regional economic growth^[4].
-This is because progress in the economic field is usually considered a success of the development process^[5].
-However, the development of rural areas is often separated from urban areas, which results in an urban bias process, meaning that the development of rural areas was originally intended to improve the welfare of rural communities^[6].

-This has the opposite effect, namely the depletion of rural potential to urban areas in terms of human resources, nature, and even capital^[6].
-Agropolitanism is defined as a development concept based on the aspirations of the lower society whose aim is not only to increase economic growth but also to develop all aspects of social life (education, health, art-culture, politics, defense-security, religious life, youth, and empowerment of youth and women)^[7].
+Rural-urban relations from the perspective of agropolitan area development will include economic networks and the distribution of goods/services to support regional economic growth[4].
+This is because progress in the economic field is usually considered a success of the development process[5].
+However, the development of the development of which results meaning that capital 6].
+Agropolitanism is defined as a development concept based on the aspirations of the lower society whose aim is not only to increase economic growth but also to develop all aspects of social life (education, health, art-culture, politics, defense-security, religious life, youth, and empowerment of youth and women) [7].